 Because VoiceOver is integrated in iOS, it works with all the built-in apps, including Safari, Mail, App Store, iTunes, Music, Calendar, Reminders, and Notes.
 You can also create custom labels for buttons in any app — including third-party apps.
 So it’s even easier to get to your news, word games, or anything else you love on your iOS device.
 And Apple is working with the iOS developer community to make even more apps compatible with VoiceOver.

-Learn more about how third-party apps can support VoiceOver
+Learn more about third party apps that can support VoiceOver

 Find popular apps using VoiceOver